 The BLOB research started as an attempt to make grown-ups play again.
-By creating huge huggable volumes I want to trigger a certain playfulness, while providing the comfort, closeness and affection one may need from time to time.
-This research is ongoing at the moment and has two main working areas.
+By creating huge huggable volumes I wanted to trigger a certain playfulness, while providing the comfort, closeness and affection one may need from time to time.
+The research had two main working areas.

-Firstly, I want to create a space where the presence of the BLOBS is enough to get activated by the public.
-I’m curious how a safe space filled with BLOBS could trigger playfulness, kindness and comfort for grown-ups.
-The first experiments in this created space were promising, although modifications have to be made.
-A question that arises is whether and how I will document this space and the audience/performers.
+Firstly, I wanted to create a space where the presence of the BLOBS is enough to get activated by the public.
+I’m curious how a safe space filled with BLOBS could trigger playfulness, kindness, comfort and care for grown-ups.
+After the first promising experiments in this curated space it became clear modifications had to be made.
+A question that came up was whether and how I could document this space and the audience/performers.

-Secondly, the BLOBS serve as props for the performance I made to graduate my bachelor.
-The performance lasts 40 minutes and is very visuals-based, one could perceive it as a series of images.
-The performance touches the subject of the female body and the way it is perceived in society, with references to pop-culture.
-The juxtaposition of my body and the BLOBS are crucial to the atmosphere created during the performance.
+Secondly, the BLOBS served as props for the performance I made to graduate my bachelor.
+The performance lasts 40 minutes and was very visuals-based, one could perceive it as a series of images.
+The performance touched the subject of the female body and the way it is perceived in society, with references to pop-culture.
+The juxtaposition of my body and the BLOBS were crucial for the atmosphere created during the performance.

 The blobs are made following a sequence of self-imposed rules that cover texture, form and colour.